tendermint/dex-demo/README.md

 ## Architecture

 This DeX Demo is a standard Cosmos SDK application.
-It consists of three tools:
+It consists of two tools:

 1. `dexd`, which runs the blockchain itself.
 2. `dexcli`, which runs the REST server and acts as a CLI client for `dexd`.